wp-plugins/zedity/readme.txt

 Next generation Editor to create your content with unprecedented possibilities and flexibility, very quickly and super easily, like never before!

 == Description ==
-An innovative Editor with a simple and intuitive user interface that enables anyone to achieve any advanced operation in just few clicks and real drag&drop, with unprecedented flexibility and possibilities to create any desired content with no coding skills, very quickly and amazingly easily!
+An innovative Editor with an intuitive user interface that enables anyone to achieve any advanced operation in just few clicks and real drag&drop, with unprecedented flexibility and possibilities to create any desired content with no coding skills, very quickly and amazingly easily!
 Introducing Zedity, the next generation Editor...

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]